《上一篇 ▲ 回目錄 ▲ 下一篇》

 - Sure, just speak.

-- You shouldn’t have succeeded in getting the right data calculation because you would have needed certain basic data for that, which you could not have at your disposal, however.
+- You may not have succeeded in getting the right data calculation because you would have needed certain basic data for that, which you could not have at your disposal, however.

 - You apparently got involved in something in this respect, which you probably would have better omitted.

-- Hence, your disappointment shouldn’t just be mild, which is why you had better leave out this question.
+- Hence, your disappointment should not just be mild, which is why you had better leave out this question.

 - That should correspond to the correctness.